aregsar/aregcode/blog/2020/gettting-started-with-dotnet-5/index.md

 gh config get -h github.com git_protocol
 ```

-Instructions for generating a local SSH key pair and uploading the public key to Github.com is located at ???
+As configured above the `gh config get` commands should return `ssh`.
+You can run them anytime to change or check the git protocol setting.

 Now we are ready to use the `gh` client.
 But before using it we need to first authenticate with Github:

+> Note: In order to be able to use the SSH protocol with Github, we have to generate and upload SSH keys to Github.
+Instructions for generating a local SSH key pair and uploading the public key to Github.com can be found in the resources section at the end of this post.

 ```bash
 #login to github using the web browser